-Hazard Risk Assessment Risk Control Risk Rating Respons Likelihoo d Consequenc e Level of Risk - After Risk Control ible Person Vehicles E 3 Н Administrative Control - The festival area in the KP Centre Carpark will be cordoned off to vehicles.
-Vehicles dropping off equipment and rides will be given access to the car park area, and will be Calvary Family Church instructed to proceed cautiously.
-All vehicle movement will cease 30 minutes before patrons are due to arrive.
+Hazard Risk Assessment Risk Control Risk Rating After Risk Responsib le Person

+Likelihood Likelihood Consequence Level of Risk

+Vehicles E 3 Н Administrative Control - L Calvary

+The festival area in the KP Family

+Centre Carpark will be Church

+cordoned off to vehicles.

+Vehicles dropping off

+equipment and rides will be

+given access to the car park

+area, and will be instructed

+to proceed cautiously.
+All

+vehicle movement will

+cease 30 minutes before

+patrons are due to arrive.